In Bed With Madonna is a 1991 USA music documentary by Alek Keshishian. Starring Madonna, Donna DeLory and Niki Harris.

 Summary Review: My own favourite

-forget the logic.
-Just lap up the marvellous set-pieces: a swim through an underwater apartment (why is it flooded? don't even ask!), a witchy teenager and a cat who materialise during a music tutorial, a slasher murder set to the Slave's Chorus from
+the logic.
+Just lap up the marvellous set-pieces: a swim through an underwater apartment (why is it flooded? don't even ask!), a witchy teenager and a cat who materialise during a music tutorial, a slasher murder set to the Slave's Chorus from Nabucco, a

 The soundtrack is an audacious blend of Verdi and Keith Emerson.
 Sheer bliss.